htw-student-83/Contact_Management_System/README.md

 * Git

 ## Common and Setup
 Clone the repo and install the dependencies.
+Furthermore, you should create an env file where the port and the url to the mongoDB is noticed.

 ```bash
 git clone https://github.com/htw-student-83/Contact_Management_System.git